-Winners and Losers for College Football's Opening Weekend
+Winners and Losers of College Football's Opening Weekend

 Loser: Duquesne's Defense

 If recent years are any indication, Duquesne won't be the last FCS team that gets obliterated by an FBS opponent in Week 1.
-From 2013-17, there were 30 instances of a team scoring at least 63 points in its first game, 27 of which were of the FBS over FCS variety, according to Sports Reference.
+Between 2013 and 2017, there were 30 instances of a team scoring at least 63 points in its first game, 27 of which were of the FBS-over-FCS variety, according to Sports Reference.

 But it's hard to believe it happened in this particular game.

-We've previously mentioned that Massachusetts isn't exactly one of the best teams in the nation since joining the FBS ranks in 2012, and Duquesne is usually one of the more successful FCS squads.
+Massachusetts hasn't exactly been one of the best teams in the nation since joining the FBS ranks in 2012, and Duquesne is usually one of the more successful FCS squads.
 The Dukes are no North Dakota State or James Madison, but they have earned at least a share of the Northeast Conference title in four of the past seven seasons.

-Prior to this game against Massachusetts, Duquesne had not given up more than 59 points in a game since at least 2001—nor had Massachusetts scored more than 55 points in a game in any of the past 16 seasons.
+Prior to Saturday's tussle with Massachusetts, Duquesne had not given up more than 59 points in a game since 2001—nor had Massachusetts scored more than 55 points in a game in any of the past 16 seasons.

-Lo and behold, the Minutemen scored nine touchdowns, and it really could have been worse.
+Lo and behold, the Minutemen scored nine touchdowns—and it could have been worse.
 Through five possessions, Massachusetts was averaging 14.3 yards per offensive snap and nearly two points per minute.

-Winner: Hawai'i Helmets
+Winner: Hawaii Helmets

 Helmets don't win games, but it turns out they can win Twitter.

-Shortly before kickoff between Hawaii and Colorado State, Robert Kekaula—well known among college football fans for always announcing Hawai'i games in a Hawaiian shirt—tweeted a picture of the helmets Hawai'i would be wearing for the game.
+Shortly before kickoff between Hawaii and Colorado State, Robert Kekaula—well known among college football fans for announcing Hawaii games in a Hawaiian shirt—tweeted a picture of the helmets Hawaii would be wearing for the game.

-It immediately went viral.
+It went viral.

-A couple hours before that, the official Twitter account of Hawai'i posted a video of the islands decals being placed on the helmets.
-It included the hashtag #HurricaneLane to signify that they are thinking about their friends and family getting pelted by rain back home.

-(Thankfully, the hurricane was downgraded to a tropical storm and didn't even hit Hawai'i squarely.)
+A couple hours before that, the Hawaii Football Twitter account posted a video of the decals being placed on the helmets.
+It included the hashtag #HurricaneLane to signify that they are thinking about their friends and family back home.
+Thankfully, the hurricane was downgraded to a tropical storm and didn't hit Hawaii squarely.

-Here's hoping those simplistically beautiful helmets are here to stay, rather than something the Rainbow Warriors will only break out for meteorological anomalies.
+Here's hoping those beautiful helmets are here to stay rather than something the Rainbow Warriors will only break out for meteorological anomalies.

 Loser: Rice's Scoring Prowess